mosip/documentation/docs/Master-Data-Services-Functionality.md

 1. Derives the applicant type as per the define logic
 1. In case of Exceptions, system triggers relevant error messages

-### E. Check the mapping of Applicant Type-Document Category Name-Document Type Name
+### Check the mapping of Applicant Type-Document Category Name-Document Type Name
 On receiving a request to check the mapping of Applicant Type-Document Category-Document Type mapping parameters (Applicant Type, Document Category Name and Document Type Name), the system checks the mapping and performs the following steps:

 1. Validates if the request contains the following input parameters